 Level I: Instructor.
-This is the entry-level position, and this is level most new hires are placed.
+This level is the entry-level position; most new hires will begin at this level.
 This level requires a minimum of the appropriate licensure or certification and 4 years of experience.

 Level II: Advanced Instructor.
 This level requires two years of teaching experience plus the appropriate licensure or certification and an Associate's Degree in the appropriate discipline.
 Level III: Senior Instructor.
 This level requires a Bachelor's Degree in the appropriate discipline plus three years as an Advanced Instructor.